 Regardless of what entry-point in Office 365 we use (Graph, CSOM, etc.) those calls are turned into SQL queries or calls to lower-level infrastructure which quickly ramp up the CPU usage on that server.

 These calls are unpredictable and hard to plan for on the database side since Office 365 doesn’t necessarily know when users are going to perform an action like a full backup or a security search that needs to touch almost every object in SharePoint.
 Office 365’s way of protecting itself is to “throttle” the traffic, which means stopping users from making these calls.
 These show up as failed calls (a.k.a.
 429 errors or “Server too busy” messages).
 Servers can easily become unresponsive or even crash without this mechanism!

 Though it’s typically the culprit, throttling does not only happen due to high call volume on your tenant.
 Another cause can be an overload of tenants sharing the same Office 365 infrastructure, an issue that can lead to crowded servers.
-For instance, what if another tenant on the same infrastructure is undergoing a migration while you’re attempting to run a backup?
+For instance, what if another tenant on the same infrastructure is undergoing an Office 365 migration while you’re attempting to run a backup?
 This is known as the “noisy neighbor problem.”Struggling with data throttling in your O365 tenant?
 This post might help: Click To Tweet

 Best Practices to Prevent Throttling

 As an ISV (independent software vendor), AvePoint has made many changes to our products to ensure best practices wherever possible in the new world of interacting with Office 365.
 Things such as App Profile, Dynamic Object Registration (DOR), etc. have all been taken into account.
 In addition, all of our calls are “decorated” with ISV tags to help Office 365 know where our traffic is coming from.
 (Note that decoration of calls is only valuable after you have been throttled and are troubleshooting logs so, while useful, this does not help much to avoid throttling itself.)